BetonQuest/BetonQuest/docs/Documentation/Scripting/About-Scripting.md

     The updating behaviour of already started objectives might change in BetonQuest 3.
 Perhaps variable changes will be reflected in the amount of an active objective.
 This is not the case right now.

-Some objectives support variables for their amount options.
+Objectives support variables for their amount options.
 When the objective is started for a player, the amount is set to the variable's current value.
 The amount of an active objective will not be updated if the variable changes.
 Also, when the variable contains an invalid value for the given objective (e.g. a negative value) a default value of `1` is used.